TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 *What items are in scope for this role?*
 - Maintaining status of docsets in the onboarding Area Path in mseng.visualstudio.com/CSI that are in Windows and Azure (https://mseng.visualstudio.com/CSI/_queries/query/3c45d380-9fe3-4fd3-90e9-6a994e1b703a/)  Currently assigned to Paulina and Sanketh.

-- Helping reference documentation publishing automation, debugging problems with the automation.
+- Helping reference documentation publishing automation, debugging problems with the automation - possibly not doing this because I'm not yet picking that up.
-- working with authors to assist their publishing of updated docsets for Conceptual documentation
+- Working with authors to assist their publishing of updated docsets for Conceptual documentation
-- working with Tyson to flesh out and understand features for Azure documentation contributors and reviewers
+- Working with Tyson to flesh out and understand features for Azure documentation contributors and reviewers
-- making sure new documentation releases stay on the radar
+- Making sure new documentation releases stay on the radar and are logged in CSI/Onboarding
 - Making sure redirection is implemented appropriately for items migrated from older publishing systems to docs.microsoft.com

-- other things Dan wants me to do, coming tomorrow
+- How can we automate this process further?

+#### Basic pipeline

+1. caps
+2. export to markdown using the exporter tool
+3. dumped to a destinatio (repo)

+    If Existing
+    4. Clean up the dump, test it, verify it, etc.
+    5. Push to master, then make live

+    if New
+    4. Follow the onboarding guide for all the stuff needed done
+    5. end up with a master branch with the good stuff in it
+    6. push it to the live branch
+    7. take the highway to the danger zone and make it live

+    8. redirections

-#### Out Of Scope
+#### Redirections

-TBD
+What I know so far about redirections is that you can use the CAPS exporter tool to publish redirections through MTPS.
+There is a guy we give the redirections file to and he can update the MTPS database to publish the redirections into MTPS/the old MSDN library

 ### Customers and Stakeholders